Short-tailed hawk: Nesting

 The large stick nest is built in a tree, at a height ranging from 2.5 to 30 m.
 In Florida, the bald cypress (Taxodium distichum) is a popular nesting tree of the short-tailed hawk.
 The nest is bulky, measuring 60–70 cm wide and 30 cm deep.
 Its 1–3 eggs per clutch are white, usually with dark spots and blotches.
 The nesting season is January through June in Florida and is possibly similar in the tropics.
 Incubation occurs over 34 days with no known details of their fledgling period.
 In Florida, American crows have been known to consume eggs of this species.

 Status

 The short-tailed hawk is uncommon and local in most of its range.
 It is quite difficult to detect unless in flight, since it is often concealed while perched by dense canopy or with only the head showing (unlike most Buteo hawks which generally prefer prominent perches).
 Due to the fact that it is believed to be regularly overlooked in the field, no comprehensive population surveys have occurred for the species.
 However, due to its wide extent of occurrence, it is not considered threatened by the IUCN.
 Sightings of soaring short-tailed hawks are fairly frequent within their range.
+The Florida population is considered Critically Imperiled, and the Arizona population considered Imperiled by NatureServe.